Ever heard of paper trading?

-For example, if you keep on trying to take advantage of morning panics with a short-selling setup (like what you see here) but your results keep falling flat, it may be time to change your methods, improve your setup, or return to the books to study more.
+For example, if you try to play morning panics with a short-selling setup (like this) but your results fall flat, it’s time to change.
+Examine your methods, improve your setup, or hit the books and study more.

-Really analyze what’s going wrong in your trades so that you can work to make improvements.
-For instance, if you find that you simply don’t understand the method of trading well enough, it probably means that it’s time to revisit some of my study guides and webinars so that you can become better educated.
+Break down what’s going wrong in your trades so you can fix the issue.
+For instance, if you don’t understand the trading process well enough, it may be time to revisit some of my study guides and webinars.
+Remember, education is key to being a self-sufficient, adaptable trader.

 Focus on Developing Your Trading Confidence

-Paper trading allows you to get up to speed, become familiar with the process of making a trade, and allows you a first chance at putting your research to work.
+It can also help you become more familiar with the process of making a trade and get a chance to put your research to work.

-It can be exhilarating to see a paper trade go well — even if you’re not technically making money.
-Let this experience build your confidence so that you can dive into live trading with a greater sense of purpose.
+It can be exhilarating to see a paper trade go well — even if you’re not making money.
+Use this experience to build your confidence.

-Here’s his example of why it won’t work if you aren’t realistic:
+Here’s an example of why paper trading won’t work if you aren’t realistic…

 - Sell commission = $4.95